freeCodeCamp/2018-online-jamstack-hackathon/README.md

 - [ ] Fork this repository
 - [ ] Make sure that you have a ticket from Tito.
 Check your email -- Quincy has emailed your ticket to you.
 - [ ] Join the freeCodeCamp JAMstack Hackathon Discord Group (Quincy has emailed that link to all ticket holders).
 Please do not share this link with non-participants.
 - [ ] Chat with others in the Discord group to brainstorm ideas and form teams.
-You will also have time on Saturday morning for this.
-IMPORTANT: Remote hackathon participants cannot team up with in-person participants.
+You will also do this after the hackathon has begun.
+IMPORTANT: Online hackathon participants cannot team up with in-person participants.
 This is to simplify the process and ensure that all teams are starting from the same baseline.
 - [ ] Review this `README.md` file for further instructions and guidelines
 - [ ] Review the [APIs](/apis.md)
 - [ ] Ask questions to API sponsors directly on their Discord channel (i.e. `api-netlify`)